smalldata/smalldata.github.io/content/articles/paw-patrol.md

 ## Step 4.
 Shutting it down

-I can't believe I've spent this much time thinking about Paw Patrol.
+I can't believe I've spent this much time thinking about PAW Patrol.
 What I want to stress is that when you are working with data, for me it has been essential to

 1. Understand the subject matter.
-In this case, that means passively absorbing all things Paw Patrol.
+In this case, that means passively absorbing all things PAW Patrol.

 2. Get dirty with the data.
 If you try to plug an algorithm on top of data, it's unlikely to give any meaningful results.
 Can you imagine creating a fancy data pipeline that spits out the 3 most popular dog names? `UNKNOWN`, `BELLA` and `NAME NOT PROVIDED`.